jhnnsjkbk/jhnnsjkbk.github.io/media.md

 ## Honors

-### NASA Center Honor Award
+### NASA MSFC Honor Award
-In summer 2024, I received the NASA Center Honor Award for work on foundation models for earth observations.
+In summer 2024, I received the NASA Honor Award from Marshall Space Flight Center (MSFC) for my contributions to foundation models for earth observations.

-### Invited speaker and panelist at PASC'24
-I contribute to the foundation models in earth systems sciences workshop at PASC'24 in Zurich!
-Find the workshop [here](https://pasc24.pasc-conference.org/presentation/?id=msa174&sess=sess108).

-### Invited panelist at ICLR'24
-I contribute to the data-centric machine learning research (DMLR) workshop at this year's ICLR in Vienna!
-Find the workshop [here](https://dmlr.ai).

-### Invited speaker at BIFOLD
-Among other speakers from NASA, ESA, Google Research, Apple Research, etc., I contributed to the two-day workshop on Machine Learning and Data Management for Earth Observation as an invited speaker!
-Find the event [here](https://www.bifold.berlin/news-events/events/machine-learning-and-data-management-for-earth-observation) and a recording of my talk on [YouTube](https://www.youtube.com/watch?v=K4wTvDKsqe4).
+### Outstanding dissertation
+In spring 2024, I defended my Ph.D. thesis that was awarded as outstanding dissertation (summa cum laude).

 ### Best paper award at HHAI'23
 Our full paper on the interdependence of reliance behavior and accuracy in AI-assisted decision-making got awarded with the best paper award!
 Find the paper [here](https://arxiv.org/pdf/2304.08804.pdf) and the ranking [here](https://hhai-conference.org/2023/accepted-papers/).